 All the tissue and lymph nodes removed will be examined under a microscope.
 Your surgeon will know the results a few days later.

 Lymph nodes filter abnormal cells and can show if the cancer has spread.
-Your surgeon may recommend combining surgery with chemotherapy or radiotherapy, to give you the best chance of being free of rectal cancer.
+Your surgeon may recommend combining surgery with chemotherapy to give you the best chance of being free of colon cancer.

-These treatments also have side effects and complications.
-Your surgeon and oncologist will discuss the options with you and recommend the best treatment for you.
+Chemotherapy also has side effects and complications.
+Your surgeon and oncologist (doctor who specialises in treating cancer with medication and radiotherapy) will discuss the options with you and recommend the best treatment for you.
 You will be given further information to help you to decide.